Elisabet Eurén: Involvement in peace activism, ecumenism and social reform

 During this later period Eurén increasingly began to turn to the Christian faith and related community and social reform programs.
 She joined the Association for Christian Community Life (Förbundet för kristet samhällsliv) after its establishment in 1917, through which she came into contact with the association's president, the theologian, school headmaster and social reformist Natanael Beskow, as well as the activist writer Ebba Pauli.
 Back in 1912 they had founded Birkagården, the first of Sweden's so-called ‘settlement’ houses (hemgård) that served as contact points between the urban poor and middle-class volunteers and provided services such as education, daycare for children or medical assistance, even this with a strong Christian orientation.

 Eurén strongly supported the ecumenical and social educational work at Birkagården, something that was also highlighted in the obituary published in Svenska Dagbladet upon her death in 1939.
 Described as deeply devotional, she also established close contacts with the Swedish Quakers, the Society of Friends (Vännernas samfund) during the 1930s and was the only woman to be appointed to the Swedish Ecumenical Agency (Svenska ekumeniska nämnden) in 1933.

 Elisabet Eurén also became involved with the Swedish peace movement, in particular the advocacy of peace education in public schools.
 Through Matilda Widegren, even she a teacher and graduate from Stockholm Royal Advanced Female Teaching Seminary, as well as a leading figure of the Swedish peace movement, Eurén was introduced to other female teachers concerned with teaching school pupils about issues related to peace and democratic values, with the aim of "promoting the creation of the ethical and social spirit, which must form the necessary basis for the relationship between peoples" ("att främja skapandet av den etiska och sociala anda, som måste bilda den nödvändiga grundvalen för förhållandet mellan folken").

 The movement gained most traction during and after the First World War with the Swedish Schools’ Peace Association (Svenska skolornas fredsförening) that was active from 1919 to 1956.
 Elisabet Eurén alternately became the association's chair and deputy chair and also played a leading role in the sister organization Nordic Teachers' Peace Federation (Nordiska lärarens fredsförbund) up until 1936.

+Tributes

 Upon her death, the associations she had been a member of or was otherwise affiliated with showed their respect through speeches or by sending wreaths and flowers for her cremation and burial at Norra begravningsplatsen in Solna.
 Among the speakers were school principal Anna Sörensen as representative of the Folkskoleseminariet and the Swedish Association of Seminary Teachers, principal N.J.
 Nordström of the Association for Christian Community Life, and teacher Greta Stendahl of the Nordic Teachers’ Peace Association.
 With no surviving immediate family, Eurén's inheritance went to the Public Inheritance Fund (Allmänna arvsfonden).